The 10 most important MDM system features your organization needs

 8. Control of device interfaces and connectivity

-This approach significantly increases the security of the organization and minimizes the risk of data leakage, especially in environments where mobile devices are used in operational work.
+This approach significantly increases an organization's security and minimizes the risk of data leakage, especially in environments where mobile devices are used for operational work.

 9 Deploying devices without configuration (Zero-Touch)

-Adequate MDM provides the ability to deploy new mobile devices without manual configuration.
+The corresponding MDM system provides the ability to deploy new mobile devices without manual configuration.

 With zero-touch, the device automatically downloads settings, applications and security policies when it is first deployed.
-The entire process is done without user involvement and without involving the IT department.
+The entire process is done without user input and without involving the IT department.

-This translates into shorter deployment time for new devices, lower operating costs and less risk of configuration errors.
+This translates into shorter deployment times for new devices, lower operating costs and less risk of configuration errors.

 10 Technical support